-Date: 25 May 202
+Date: 18 May 2022

-Director's Responsibilities Statement
+Director's Responsibilities Statement For the year ended 31 March 2022

-The director is responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.
+The director is responsible for preparing the annual report and the financial statements in accordance with

 Company law requires the director to prepare financial statements for each financial year.
 Under that law the director has elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
 Under company law the director must not approve the financial statements unless he is satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
-In preparing these financial statements, the director is required to:
+In preparing select suitable accounting policies and then apply them consistently;